FabioHerrera97/Protein_Engineering_Code_Center/Tutorials/README.md

 `--label_column`: Column containing the experimental labels

 `--feature_types`: Types of features to generate (one_hot, ifeatpro, aaindex, esmv1, prott5, all)

+`--output_dir`: Path to store the files with the numerical representations

 This script produces as output a `.h5` with the representations stored at `../data`.